Time Complexity Analysis in Data Structures and Algorithms

 Big-O notation : O(rate of growth)

 Big-O is a notation to represent the worst-case time complexity of an algorithm.
-It provides an upper bound of the runtime of an algorithm.
-In simple words, the Big-O notation and worst-case analysis are tools that greatly simplify our ability to compare the efficiency of algorithms.
+It provides an upper bound of the running time.
+In simple words, Big-O notation and worst-case analysis are tools that greatly simplify our ability to compare the efficiency of algorithms.
 That's why in practice, we mostly use Big O notation during the algorithm analysis.

 Worst-case time complexity = O(rate of growth of the worst-case running time).